Cdaprod/cda.resumes/Developer-Related/Markdown-Versions/CV.md

 David has displayed a remarkable capacity for self-teaching and independent learning, mastering Full Stack Development in a remarkably short time.
 His achievements during this period include:

-- Rapid completion of Antisyphon's Mitre ATT&CK Course, displaying a deep understanding of security concepts.
+- Understanding of Mitre ATT&CK Course, displaying a deep understanding of security concepts.
 - Consistent engagement and active learning, reflected in his A+ GitHub contribution rating.
 - Effective management of a CI/CD Monorepo for Angular projects, handling deployments and continuous testing.
 - Development of Python applications to automate the use of OpenAI's artificial intelligence, leading to a "no-effort" passive income solution.